deeksha-lodhi/whatsapp-message-scheduler/README.md

 ## Features

-- Schedule messages to individuals or groups at specific times.
+- Schedule text messages to individuals or groups at specific times.
-- Support for both text and image-based messages.
 - Simple and user-friendly interface.

 ## Usage